PrinceNiyonshuti/zigama/README.md

 Banking backend app builded using laravel and sanctum for depositing , withdrawing and being able to transfer money to another account.

+### Frontend

+Frontend will be implemented using VueJS Inertia

 ## Documentation

 before starting to run the project